ProtoConsent

 Global Privacy Control

-A legally recognised privacy signal, per site
+A legally recognized privacy signal, per site

 ProtoConsent sends the Sec‑GPC header automatically when privacy‑relevant purposes (ads, third‑party sharing, advanced tracking) are denied for a site.